 Exhibited at the FotoNostrum Gallery in Barcelona March 4th-26th 2020.

 • • •

-This image was chosen by Photofusion for their Salon 2019 which had over 1000 entries and is on display until 23rd Jan 2020 at their gallery
+This image was chosen by Photofusion from over 1000 entries for their Salon 2019 and is on display until 23rd Jan 2020 at their gallery

 The field poppy Papaver rhoeas has been used to commemorate the fallen since it covered the fields of Flanders with its blooms at the end of the 1st world war, and it has become known as the Remembrance poppy.